MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 The `floorSelector` is created by calling the `new mapsindoors.FloorSelector(floor selector, mapsIndoors);` passing in a DOM element and an instance of MapsIndoors.

-`googleMap.controls[google.maps.ControlPosition.RIGHT_TOP].push(floorSelector);` adds the floor selector to upper right corner of the map as a map control.
+`googleMap.controls[google.maps.ControlPosition.RIGHT_TOP].push(floorSelector);` adds the Floor Selector to upper right corner of the map as a map control.

----